wenceorg/phys52015/site/content/notes/scaling-laws.md

 {{< /exercise >}}

 This type of parallel scaling, where we _fix_ the problem size and add more compute resources, is termed _strong scaling_.
+That is, fix have a fixed total work \\(N\\) and each process performs a decreasing fraction of the work \\(\frac{N}{P}\\) as we add more processes.

-It is appropriate to consider when what we want to do is take a fixed size problem and ask ourselves how fast we might possibly run it.
+This is an appropriate metric to consider when what we want to do is take a fixed size problem and ask ourselves how fast we might possibly run it.

 Amdahl's law seems to paint a rather disappointing picture.
 If I have even 1% serial fraction in my code, the best possible speedup I can